davgordo/fuse-spring-boot-playbooks/README.md

 Alternatively, an `app_artifact_url` can be specified to download the Spring Boot jar from an HTTP endpoint.

-Note that Jenkins can select to only execute specific phases of the deployment playbook with tags. e.g. `-t health-check`.
+Note that Jenkins can select to only execute specific phases of the deployment playbook with tags. e.g. `-t validate`.